codefornl/corona-data/hulpvragen/platforms.md

 https://nijmegen-oost.nl/elkaar-helpen
 https://puurpapendrecht.nl/

+No trace of an API.
+Requires scraping I guess.

 ## Whapp
 https://cooperatiewehelpen.nl/

+I don't understand how this app works.
+I signed up.
+But there's not even a list of queries to been seen.
+So at this stage I can't even be bothered to research the backend.

 ## Bezorg de Zorg
 https://www.bezorg-dezorg.nl/
 Hier weet @janvankampen meer van

 ## Studenten helpen Scholeren
 https://studentenhelpenscholieren.nl/

+This is a simple Google form that thus has a Google sheet as data store.